jflex-de/jflex-web/pages/index.md

 ## What platforms does JFlex support?

-JFlex generates the scanner on platforms that supports JDK 6 or above.
+JFlex supports JDK 7 or above for build and run-time.

-The generated scanner runs with JRE 5 or above.

 [0]: https://github.com/jflex-de/
 [1]: https://github.com/jflex-de/jflex/